**Today I heard two desperately sad, separate stories of the deliberate suppression and persecution of a racial kind by British imperialism

 I used to believe that religions were a cause of divisions – but I begin to wonder now is it ignorant, ambitious leaders who exploit and exaggerate difference for their own political gains?
 Brexit was led by the blaming and dislike for the ‘other’.

-Imperial policies, begun in Ireland and Scotland, led to the destruction of indigenous peoples way of life across the world – their laws, culture, history and language.
+Imperial policies, begun in Ireland by Henry Tudor, and later the Highland and Lowland clearances, lled to the destruction of indigenous peoples way of life across the world and their laws, culture, history and language.
 Reading history of the late 16th century and the Tudor expansionism, followed by James Stuart (I & VI) who believed in bringing the British isles together in a united religion and culture.
 That didn’t work!

 The time for empire and imperialism has now past.
 More and more, culturally we are recognising the rights of equality and difference ....
 I hope.
 In fact difference and debate are necessary for democracy.
 We are also recognising the dreadful crimes of the African slave trade.